Package Leaflet: Information for the User

-Gracial belongs to a group of medicines called combined oral contraceptives biphasic (“Combined Pill”).
-The active principles are combined in different doses in the blue and white tablets.
+Gracial belongs to the group of medicines called combined oral contraceptives (the “Combined Pill”).
+The active ingredients are combined in different doses in the blue and white tablets.

-Before starting to use Gracial, you must read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before starting to use Gracial, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Do not take Gracial